lookit/ember-lookit-frameplayer/app/components/exp-lookit-start-recording/doc.rst

             "mp4"
         ],
         "image": "peekaboo_remy.jpg",
-        "imageAnimation": "spin"
+        "imageAnimation": "spin",
         "displayFullscreen": true
     }

-This frame will start a session-level recording, showing a looping video until the recording starts:
+This frame will start a session-level recording, showing a looping video and no text until the recording starts:

 .. code:: javascript